bitmovin/bitmovin-player-web-integrations-yospace/README.md

 ## Limitations

 - No support for ad tracking during live streams in Safari if EMSG tags are used.
-(EMSG tags are not supported from Safari)
+(EMSG tags are not supported by Safari)